Deze informatie is alleen in het Engels beschikbaar.

 Programme and timetable:

-The sessions will take place on Thursdays from 19.15 - 22.00, with the exception of Tuesday, April 25 and Tuesday, May 16.
-Exam will take place on Thursday, June 1.
+The meetings of this class will take place on Thursdays from 19.15-22.00 with the exception of the last session which will take place on a Tuesday.

-Current affairs topic 1.
-Rob de Wijk provides students with a thought-provoking lecture on a current challenge or opportunity of the European Union in relation to defence, security and foreign relations.
+Rob de Wijk provides students with a thought-provoking lecture on a current challenge or opportunity of the European Union in relation to defense, security and foreign relations.
 In the second part, students work in small groups on providing policy advice on how to deal with this current topic.

-Current affairs topic 2.
 Mendeltje van Keulen provides students with a thought-provoking lecture on a current challenge or opportunity of the European Union in relation to its internal functioning and development of relations between local, regional and national governments and influence groups.
-In the second part, students will map the different levels of government, organizations and interest groups that try to influence EU decision making and provide advice on the best ways for these different groups to do so
+In the second part, students will map the different levels of government, organizations and interest groups that try to influence EU decision making and provide advice on the best ways for these different groups to do so.

 EU simulation on the accession of candidate states for the European Union.